-Estimation due to liming was performed using the 2006 Guidelines equation 11.12 and emission factor of 12%.
+Estimation due to liming was performed using the 2006 Guidelines equation 11.12 and default emission factors.

 The uncertainty of the calculation is conditioned by the use of emission factors recommended by the methodology and the input data unreliability.
 According to the bibliography, the uncertainty of the recommended emission factors is high.